diarfirman/elastic-dummy-data-generator/README.md

 ## About The Project

-This project provides a web interface built with Flask and TailwindCSS to configure and launch a data generation task.
+This project provides a web interface built with Flaskto configure and launch a data generation task.
 The backend uses a Python script to generate structured fake data using the `Faker` library and efficiently indexes it into a specified Elasticsearch cluster using the bulk API.

 The main goal is to remove the hassle of creating manual scripts to populate Elasticsearch, by providing a "plug-and-play" tool that anyone can run locally.